GauSim/nestjs-typeorm/blog/text.md

 But somehow in every project i have worked on introducing this approch from the beginning has payes off.
 Regadless if i have build a REST, view-model resource, odata or graphQL driven APIs.

 I would always recommend this setup.
 So, you have a clear distinction between your internal data model (API to Database) and your external model (API-consumer to API).
 This will help you decouple things and make maintenance Easier in the long run.
-This also enable you to generate an API documentation (open API aka swagger doc) from these DTOs.
-See how that works in NestJS (here)[https://docs.nestjs.com/recipes/swagger]

 Some more win's:
 - seperation to apply domain driven design principles